 (covering ocean transportation, energy, food, tourism, communications and minerals)

 – Financing Ocean Sustainable Development

 – The Digital Ocean, Big Ocean Data and Ocean Cloud Computing: The Future Of Ocean Sustainable Development

 Parallel sessions have been built around the targets of the SDG 14 and the other SDGs that are strongly related to ocean sustainable development issues and opportunities.
-To have an overview of all parallel sessions, their framing questions and their latest udpates, please click here.
+To have an overview of all parallel sessions, their framing questions and their latest updates, please click here.

 – Biofouling and Invasive Species: Addressing the Threat through Industry Collaboration

 – Marine Sound: Tackling a Global Problem through Science-Based Industry Leadership and Multi-Stakeholder Collaboration

 CONSERVATION AND ECOSYSTEM BASED MANAGEMENT

 – Arctic Sustainable Development: Vessel Traffic and Maritime Infrastructure Projections and Scenarios

 – Addressing Cross-Sectoral Conflicts and Developing Synergies: Offshore Wind Energy and Fisheries

 – Ship Strikes and Marine Mammals: Practical Solutions for Ocean Industries